AusDTO/dta-website/_posts/2018-04-26-welcome-to-the-australian-government-design-system.md

   <figcaption>
     <p>
       <em>
       Image on the left and middle shows the <a href="https://designsystem.gov.au/components/buttons/accessibility/"> buttons</a>, with different colour impairments deuteranopia and grayscale.
-The image on the right shows is an example of how they can be navigated by a keyboard.
+The image on the right shows an example of how they can be navigated by a keyboard.
       </em>
     </p>
   </figcaption>